 - He prays to Hashem that he be protected from his brother.

 The night before he is to meet Esau, Jacob moves the family across a river.
 He then returns by himself to collect anything that may have been left behind.
 Something that we would do before we check out of an hotel check to see that nothing of value was left behind.

 Jacob is attacked by a stranger who wrestles with him the entire night.
-The identity of the attacker is not revealed in the Torah, however the midrash identifies him as angel or the guardian angel of Esau.
+The identity of the attacker is not revealed in the Torah, however, the midrash identifies him as an angel or the guardian angel of Esau.

 Whoever it was, in the morning Jacob has him in a lock and won’t let go.
 The stranger blesses Jacob that his name will no longer be called Jacob rather Israel.